SAP-samples/fsm-extension-sample/README.md

 > Note: If you are unfamiliar with the SAP FSM API, or the extensibility program, details can be found within the [SAP Field Service Management Help Portal](https://help.sap.com/viewer/product/SAP_FIELD_SERVICE_MANAGEMENT/Cloud/en-US).

+## Disclamer

+❌❌❌ Do not use the samples or parts of them in your productive code ❌❌❌

+The samples are minimal viable products, which neither follow any security, performance nor quality standards.
+In case you develop your own extension, please make sure that your extension follows security, performance and quality standards sufficiently.
+There will be no support in case you use code from those samples in your productive environment.

 ## SAP FSM Extension development

 These samples require access to the SAP FSM application to run.